By Bill Shamhart – Numismatic Americana Inc. ……

 Looking at the set registry we find the following:

-Experts at PCGS list the 1896-O in the top 6 most difficult dates to acquire.
-In fact, John Feigenbaum, specialist in the series and son of well respected author David Lawence (who wrote THE book on Barber quarters) had this to say about the 1896-O:
+Experts at PCGS list the 1896-O in the top six most difficult dates to acquire.
+In fact, John Feigenbaum, a specialist in the series and the son of well-respected author David Lawence (who wrote THE book on Barber quarters), had this to say about the 1896-O:

-The last auction appearance for a high grade GEM was an MS 66 in July of 2009, in the mist of uncertain economic times.
+The last auction appearance for a high-grade GEM was an MS 66 in July of 2009, in the midst of uncertain economic times.
 It still brought $20,700.
-The last appearance before then was 7 years ago, in May of 2003.
+The last appearance before then was seven years ago, in May of 2003.